kheller18/data-structures-algorithms/questions/algorithm.md

        + Closest pair of points.

 6. What do you understand about Greedy algorithms?
 List a few examples of greedy algorithms.
-   + `Greedy algorithm`: an algorithmic method that aims to choose the best optimal decision at each sub-step, eventually leading to a globally optimal solution.
+   + `Greedy Algorithm`: an algorithmic method that aims to choose the best optimal decision at each sub-step, eventually leading to a globally optimal solution.
 This means that the algorithm chooses the best answer available at the time, regardless of the consequences.
 In other words, when looking for an answer, an algorithm always selects the best immediate, or local, option.
 Greedy algorithms may identify less than perfect answers for some cases of other problems while finding the overall, ideal solution for some idealistic problems.
    + The Greedy algorithm is used in the following algorithms to find their solutions:
      + Prim's Minimal Spanning Tree Algorithm
      + Kruskal's Minimal Spanning Tree Algorithm